- Distinguish three broad categories of deserts.

 13.1.2 Coriolis Effect

-To understand the Coriolis Effect, first consider motion along the meridians (the lines running north-south).
+To understand the Coriolis Effect, first consider motion along the meridians (the lines connecting the poles and running north-south).
 The earth rotates toward the east, i.e. everything on Earth moves at an eastward speed depending on its latitude.
 At a given latitude, objects possess a certain momentum of that motion depending on the length of the radius from its latitude to the rotational axis of the Earth.
-In the northern hemisphere, if the object moves north, it has greater momentum toward the east than other objects at the new latitude.
+In the northern hemisphere, if the object is moving north, it has greater momentum toward the east than other objects at the new more northerly latitude.
 If it moves south, it has less momentum than other objects at that new more southerly latitude.
-It therefore tends to move to the right compared to fixed locations.
+It therefore tends to move to the right compared to fixed locations at that new latitude.
 The opposite happens in the southern hemisphere.

-Now consider motion in an east-west direction again thinking of the momentum imparted by the radius from the rotational axis.
-The centripetal effect of Earth’s rotation causes objects on the earth to tend to be forced outward perpendicular to the rotational axis.
-Since gravity holds things on the earth’s surface, they do not actually fly outward.
-But considering the components of force involved in the centripetal effect, the main component is perpendicular to the Earth’s spin axis.
-Another is parallel to the earth’s surface pointing toward the equator.
-If the object is moving eastward, the speed of the object adds to the earth’s rotational speed and the centripetal effect is enhanced, thus the enhanced centripetal component parallel to the surface causes deflection to the right (left in the southern hemisphere).
-If the object is moving west, its speed subtracts from the rotational speed and reduces the centripetal effect and its surface component.
+Now consider motion in an east-west direction again thinking of the momentum imparted by the radius from the Earth’s rotational axis.
+The centripetal effect of Earth’s rotation causes objects on the earth to tend to be forced outward perpendicular to the rotational axis, the centripetal effect or “force.”
+Since gravity holds things on the earth’s surface (the gravitational force points toward the Earth’s center, perpendicular to the surface), they do not actually fly outward of course.
+But considering the components of force involved acting on a mass at or above the Earth’s surface, the centripetal component is perpendicular to the Earth’s spin axis.
+The component of gravity is perpendicular to the earth’s surface pointing toward the Earth’s center.
+If the object is moving eastward, the speed of the object adds to the earth’s rotational speed and the centripetal effect is enhanced, thus the net effect of gravity and the centripetal component parallel to the surface causes deflection to the right (left in the southern hemisphere).
+If the object is moving west, its speed subtracts from the rotational speed and reduces the centripetal effect.
 Deflection is again to the right (left in the southern hemisphere).
-The meridional and the centripetal effects combine, thus no matter which direction an object moves on the rotating earth, there is a tendency for deflection to the right in the northern hemisphere (left in the southern).
+At any direction of motion, the meridional and the centripetal effects combine, thus no matter which direction an object moves on the rotating earth, there is a tendency for deflection to the right in the northern hemisphere (left in the southern).

-The objects most affected by the Coriolis Effect on earth are air masses.
-Since wind patterns, especially prevailing patterns, cause currents, then water masses feel it as well.
+The objects of greatest interest in geoscience that are affected by the Coriolis Effect on earth are air and water masses.
+Since wind patterns, especially prevailing patterns, cause ocean currents, then water masses feel it as well.
 In reality, any object moving on the earth experiences it.
 For example, the Coriolis Effect must be taken into account by artillerymen calculating the trajectory of artillery shells for accuracy in hitting targets over long distances.

 The Coriolis effect creates large sub-circular rotating currents called gyres in the oceans, turning clockwise in the northern hemisphere and counterclockwise in the southern under the Coriolis Effect.
 These currents bring cold water along the west coasts of both North and South America contributing to the drier climates of the Atacama and Central and Southern California.
 The Coriolis Effect acting on both the atmosphere and ocean is a major contributor to climate and weather on the earth.